Reaper0x1/metawiki/docs/docker/docker-container/authentik.md

 ## Run the container

-For version of Docker Compose ≥ 2 use the following command to create and start the container:
+For version of Docker Compose <code>≥ 2</code> use the following command to create and start the container:
 ```bash
 docker compose up -d
 ```